zigster64/zigster64/README.md

 Until Zig 1.0 lands, all my working repos are based on nightly master

 🔭
-Here is a list of private Zig projects that are WIP - to be released when I get some time to work on them

-Zig backend components for HTMX

-- htmx.auth.zig ..
-An easy to use OAUTH2 flow for HTMX apps in Zig
-- htmx.datatable.zig  ..
-A HTMX Datatable component for Zig
-- htmx.layout.zig ..
-A HTMX Layout component for Zig
-- htmx.forms.zig ..
-A HTMX Forms component for Zig

-🔭
 Here is a list of public Zig projects Im working on for 2024-2025 FY

 - ⚡ [jwt.zig](https://github.com/zigster64/jwt.zig) Hard fork of softprops excellent zig-jwt, working with latest 0.14, and some added tweaks to allow decoding unverified JWT payloads